briandorsey/til.cafe/content/projects/recorder.md

 - reasonably optimized, low power consuption.
 - safely finish writing files (including WAV headers/offsets) on power loss.
 - functional in a wide range of temperatures, approx: -20C through 50C.
+- designed for electronics hobbiest assembly at home.

 Stretch feature goals:

 - adjustible PIP voltage (~2-8V) (many capsules operate best at ~8V).
 - dual SD cards & dual simultaneous writing (for backup/reliability).
 - GPS for date and timecode - if clock is accurate enough, doesn't need to run often.

+Non goals:

+- Price optimization.
+Planning to spend years on this and only build a few.
+Use high quality parts.

 # learning plan